neilotoole/sq-web/content/en/docs/output/index.md

 ![sq -v](sq_verbose.png)

-It works with a significant number of `sq` commands.
+`-v` works with a significant number of `sq` commands.
 Give it a try.
 It can also be set via [config](/docs/config#verbose).